 Complete the Contact Form.
 I will send you an informational e-mail with more detail about my studio and policies and we can discuss any questions you may have.
-I like to schedule a meeting in person to get acquainted, either for you to observe a lesson with one of my current students or to give your child a chance to play for me, if they already have experience.
-If there is not an opening students are placed on a waiting list.
+I like to schedule a meeting in person to get acquainted, either for you to observe a lesson with one of my current students or, in the case of a transfer student, to give your child a chance to play for me.
+If there is not an opening, students are placed on a waiting list.
 Parents of young beginners need to take two lessons of a parent education unit before the student lessons begin.

 Lesson and Tuition Schedule

 - There are 30 private lessons from Labor Day through Memorial Day and 9 group lessons.
 The summer session is 6 weeks of private lessons and 2 group lessons.

 - Tuition is 9 equal payments during the academic year regardless of the number of lessons in a month.

 - Payment is due in full at the beginning of each month paid by check or secure online credit card payment.

 - There is an annual recital fee of $50 and an annual registration fee of $50 as well as service charges for late payments or returned checks.